camusicjunkie/PowerLFM/docs/Get-LFMArtistTag.md

 ```

 ## DESCRIPTION
-Get the tags applied to an artist.
+Get the tags applied to an artist by an individual user.
 This uses the artist.getTags method from the Last.fm API.

 ## EXAMPLES